TheBlueDragon2/UmberGate/Sessions/Session 01 - The Reborn Stumbles In + Wildlings + Whispering Ingot.md

 - The grey-robed Vigil priest who had been praying at the Wall of Remembrance rushes forward, tears streaming.
   “A martyr of the Maker!
 Touch not the sacred flesh!”
   Two white-robed Reborn pilgrims trailing him drop to their knees beside him, hands raised in blessing.
 The priest (human male, late 50s, left hand replaced by gleaming aethersteel) begins a frantic, rising prayer.
-  The grey-robed priest snaps at the white-robes without turning: “Enough of your metal gospel, Malach’s dogs – let the man die in peace!”
+  The grey-robed priest snaps at the white-robes without turning: “Enough of your metal gospel, Malach dogs – let the man die in peace!”

 - From the Gatehouse balcony a tall, scarred woman in dark-blue Warden leathers – short iron-grey hair, sabre at her hip, voice like cracking ice – bellows:
   “CLEAR THE MARKET!
 Wardens to arms!
 First idiot who draws steel without my word loses the hand!”
   This is **Captain Renza Thorne**, commander of the Span Wardens.

-- A wiry, sun-browned man with a crooked grin, too many rings, and a single gold tooth ducks behind a salt crate nearby, watching everything (**“Honest” Omar**, fence and information broker).
+- You see a wiry, sun-browned man with a crooked grin, too many rings, and a single gold tooth slides behind a barrel nearby, he is watching everything as he leans with one arm on the barrel (**“Honest” Omar**, fence and information broker).

 Immediate choices (mix & match):
 1. Aid the dying Reborn (DC 13 Medicine) → dying whisper: “Dr. Nyx… deep in the glowing groves… he can make you eternal…”